ranisup97/ranisup97/README.md

 - :telescope: I’m working as a Software Developer and contributing to frontend for building web and mobile applications.

-- :seedling: I'm currently working on enhancing the user interface of our web application, focusing on creating a more intuitive and responsive design for better user experience.
+- :seedling: I am currently working as a mobile developer.

 - :zap: In my free time, I learn new technologies and deepen my current ones.